 Morocco’s Blue City (inspiration from abroad)

-Morocco is a land far away, but there is a lot to learn from this ancient country, just like anywhere else (and likewise lessons everywhere else can learn from England).
+Morocco is a land far away, but there is a lot to learn from this ancient country.
 Chefchaouen is known as ‘the blue city’, as all houses and shops are painted different shades of blue.

 Donkeys remain a main form of transport in Morocco.
 So donate to The Donkey Sanctuary, which uses funds to help rescue, medically treat and educate people who use donkeys for work or transport abroad.

-Barbary macaque monkeys are native to Morocco, known for their female-led structure (while the dads carry babies).
+Barbary macaque monkeys are native to Morocco, known for their female-led structure (dads carry the babies!)
 They live here in the Atlas mountains and also in Gibraltar.
 They need help from habitat loss and illegal wildlife trade.
 Read more on how to help prevent wildlife crime.

 Similar Posts